Reactive-Extensions/rxjs-jquery/readme.md

-jQuery Bindings for the Reactive Extensions for JavaScript
+RxJS-jQuery <sup>2.0</sup> - jQuery Bindings for the Reactive Extensions for JavaScript
 ==========================================================
 ## OVERVIEW